sammi-turner/Blog/noob-faqs.md

 A. One that has a large community online.
 The word "community" in this context, means the totality of information about that technology online, and its entire user base.

-Q. What operating system should I use for programming?

-A. Although many professional programmers find Windows 10 or MacOS to be ideal for their use case, I am a strong advocate of starting your programming journey with a Linux distro instead.
-Not because Linux involves less work than Windows or MacOS, but because it offers more opportunities to configure your system, or fix it, WITH CODE.

 Q. How long does it take to learn to code?

 A. You could be writing rudimentary programs in a single afternoon.
 But by the same token, you will never arrive at a point where the learning stops.
 There is